 How will my evidence be verified?

-- We’ll contact the verifier listed on your pro-formas within a week of receiving them, and your evidence, to check they verified your evidence
+- We’ll contact the verifier listed on your pro-formas within a week of receiving and reviewing them, and your evidence, to check they verified your evidence

-- After we’ve reviewed all of the evidence provided for your application and you’re happy for us to send your application to the relevant Royal College or Faculty, we’ll send your verifiers a sample of your evidence to verify against the pro-forma you’ve provided.
+- After we’ve reviewed the evidence provided for your application and you’re happy for us to send your application to the relevant Royal College or Faculty, we’ll send your verifiers a sample of your evidence to verify against the pro-forma you’ve provided

 - We need to receive a response from your verifiers to attest to this sample of evidence before we can submit your application to the relevant Royal College or Faculty.

 What happens if my evidence can’t be verified?

 - We’ll give your verifier two weeks to verify the sample of evidence we have selected from the documents we’ve accepted as part of your application – we’ll share the sample of your documents via email or GMC Connect

 - If we don’t receive a response, we’ll chase them, giving them a further week to respond

 - Where we don’t receive a response from your verifier, we’ll let you know and may suggest you provide an alternative verifier, who will need to complete a new pro-forma.
 We’ll offer you a short extension for your application to assist you but choosing a new verifier could delay your application